zulip/zulip/docs/production/export-and-import.md

     wonderland
 ```

-The results are written to a JSON file.
-The contents of previous
+The results are written to a JSON or CSV file.
+The contents of previous versions
-versions of edited messages are not searched, nor are deleted
+of edited messages are not searched, nor are deleted messages.
+Attachments
-messages.
+associated with the resulting messages can optionally also be exported.

 See `/home/zulip/deployments/current/manage.py export_search --help`
 for more details on supported options.